storepeter/DualFirmware_Marlin_Klipper/README.md

-# DualFirmware_Marlin_Klipper
+# DualFirmware Marlin Klipper

 You can read more about this on my BLOG

 	http://storepeter.dk/3d-printer/avr-dualboot-bootloader

-Assuming youa 3D-printer is running some kind of Marlin, on an ATmega2560, which you does not even have the source for, This is what we wil do here:
+Assuming your 3D-printer is running some kind of Marlin, on an ATmega2560, which you might not even have the source code for.
+We like to prefer the installed firmware, but also install klipper as secondary on the MCU.
+We will add a physical switch to control if the 3D-Printer will runs MArlin or Klipper when RESET/powered-ON

+This is what we wil do here:

-# - get the sources from Github for avr-dualboot and klipper
+- get the sources from Github for avr-dualboot and klipper
-# - backup current firmware from ATmega2560
+- backup current firmware from ATmega2560
-# - compile and install dualboot bootloader
+- compile and install dualboot bootloader
-# - restore the backup firmware as Primary Firmware
+- restore the backup firmware as Primary Firmware
-# - configure, and compile Klipper
+- configure, and compile Klipper
-# - install the klipper firmware as Secondary Firmware
+- install the klipper firmware as Secondary Firmware

-# - get the sources from Github for avr-dualboot and klipper
+### Get the sources from Github for avr-dualboot and klipper

 You can download and patch the sources with the necessary changes using this command

 	$ make src

-# - backup current firmware from ATmega2560
+### Backup current firmware from ATmega2560

-You need to have you ISP connected to your mainboard, if you are using USBasp then please
+Connect your favorite ISP tool,
+I use USBasp see avr-dualboot/README.USBasp from China which were running very old firmware and needed a software update.

 First you should backup the Firmware currently on the MCU

-Connect your favorite ISP tool, I use USBasp (see avr-dualboot/README.USBasp)

 	$ make backup

-has created a full backup of the current firmware including bootloader but not fuse settings in f.ex:
+A full backup of the current firmware including bootloader but not fuse settings, check it out for me it was:

 	$ ls -l avr-dualboot/Preserved_Firmware/usb-Silicon_Labs_CP2102_USB_to_UART_Bridge_Controller_0001-if00-port0
 ```